Why did you decide to join Mott MacDonald?

 What makes Mott MacDonald stand out from other companies?

 Mott MacDonald has a unique culture that sets it apart from its competitors.
-A focus on engineering innovation and positive stakeholder engagement is continuously upheld by Mott MacDonald whilst pressing issues of contemporary society such as safety, sustainability and economic growth are addressed.
+A focus on engineering innovation and positive stakeholder engagement is continuously upheld by Mott MacDonald.
+Issues of contemporary society such as safety, sustainability and economic growth are constantly addressed.
 By being employee owned and maintaining a strong focus on client engagement and employee satisfaction, Mott MacDonald has established a working environment that is a pleasure to work within.

 What is your favourite pastime?